beached/daw_json_link/cookbook/variant.md

 ```

-As you can see, the json_tagged_variant_type_list can use terse type names for some, or the full names.
+As you can see, the json_variant_type_list can use terse type names for some, or the full names.

 ## Submember as tag for tagged_variant